translate/amagama/README.txt

 $ amagama-manage initdb --help

-first step after editing settings.py is to prepare database tables
+first step after editing settings.py is to prepare database tables for each source language you will use (you can add more languages later)

-$ amagama-manage initdb
+$ amagama-manage initdb -s en -s fr

 Importing Translations
 ----------------------